buildpacks/spec/buildpack.md

 For a given buildpack group, a sequence of trials is generated by selecting a single potential Build Plan from each buildpack in a left-to-right, depth-first order.
 The group fails to detect if all trials fail to detect.

 Each dependency in the `requires` and `provides` MAY be a mixin.
 A dependency that does not specify a mixin is called a non-mixin dependency.
-A userspace buildpack MAY NOT provide mixins in the build plan.
-A userspace buildpack MAY require mixins in the build plan.
+A application buildpack MAY NOT provide mixins in the build plan.
+A application buildpack MAY require mixins in the build plan.

 For each trial,
 - If a required buildpack provides a non-mixin dependency that is not required by the same buildpack or a subsequent buildpack, the trial MUST fail to detect.